Date:

 Content warnings are a more general form of trigger warnings.
 They are notices that precede potentially sensitive content, so readers can prepare themselves to adequately engage or, if necessary, disengage for their own well-being.

 How content warnings are handled by current implementations Mastodon and Pleroma abuse the “summary” field in ActivityPub for content warnings.[1][2]
 The field returned by the Mastodon API is called “spoiler_text”.
 It’s a simple text field.
+There are no mechanisms to ensure that content warnings are predictable and they clash with real summaries.

 Date: